 - Not taking the flu shot makes you much more likely to be laid out for a week or more with a flu virus that is almost completely preventable;

 - The flu vaccine is made from eggs, and it is made in Canada.
 It’s safe, and it sure beats having the flu.
 You need it every year, and the flu virus ‘signature’ is locked down in February of each year to keep the flu viruses against which you are being vaccinated current.

 Go to your pharmacist.
 Most offer the flu shot on the spot with scarcely any waiting.
 See your doctor.
 Get the flu shot at a work or community clinic.
-However you get it, don’t let another week go by without getting the flu shot.
+However you get it, don’t let autumn go by without getting the flu shot.
 It matters.